Oe with diaeresis

-Oe with diaeresis (Ӫ ӫ; italics: Ӫ ӫ) is a letter of the Cyrillic script, used in the Even and Khanty languages.
-It also used in Northwestern Mari language.
+Oe with diaeresis (Ӫ ӫ; italics: Ӫ ӫ) is a letter of the Cyrillic script, used in the Even, Khanty and Northwestern Mari languages.

 Usage

 In the Even language, this letter represents the close-mid front rounded vowel /ø/ or the near-close near-front rounded vowel /ʏ/.

 In the Khanty language, this letter represents the close-mid central rounded vowel /ɵ/ or the open-mid central rounded vowel /ɞ/.